Projects in Process

 Old Riverside Park

-The Conservancy supports efforts by the city of Sandy Springs to create a new park on Old Riverside Drive on land that overlooks from above the Chattahoochee River.
-The Conservancy has active members on the city’s community steering committee that is contributing input on the design of the park.
-Topics of focus include plans that will best enhance the existing natural topography and trees as well as adding a natural playground made of materials that blend into nature.
+The Conservancy is actively supporting efforts by the city of Sandy Springs to create a new park on Old Riverside Drive on land that overlooks the Chattahoochee River.
+The Conservancy has members on the city’s community steering committee that is contributing input on the design of the park.
+Topics of focus include plans that will best enhance the existing natural topography, wooded areas and mature trees as well as adding a natural playground made of materials that blend into nature.
 The city has funded the construction of the park and expects to begin work in 2025.

 Enhanced Access to the Chattahoochee River

-The Conservancy supports efforts by the city of Sandy Springs and the National Park Service to provide additional opportunities for nature trails in the Roberts Drive area to provide additional access to the Chattahoochee River and the Island Ford Unit of the Chattahoochee River National Recreation Area.
+The Conservancy supports opportunities for sidewalks on Roberts Drive and additional nature trails in the area to provide additional access to the Chattahoochee River and the Island Ford Unit of the Chattahoochee River National Recreation Area.
+The Conservancy is contributing input on city efforts to design sidewalks on Roberts Drive.

 Allen Road Park Expansion